rkapl123/DBAddin/docs/DBModif.md

 DBModifications can be used to
 * save Excel Range data to database table(s): DBMapper
 * modify DB Data using Data Manipulation SQL (update, delete, etc.): DBAction
-* and creating sequences of these activites: DBSequence.
+* and creating sequences of these activities: DBSequence.

 The target data referred to by DBMapper and DBAction (data is the DML SQL statement(s)) is specified by special Range names, any other definitions (environment, target database, etc.) is stored in a custom property of the workbook having the same name as the target range.